Bridal portraits are becoming more and more popular. People have begun to really value the importance of having high-quality images of their wedding.

 Brides put a lot of faith into their photographers to trust that they will capture the best images of their wedding.
 Think of the bridal portrait session as a test run.
 This way, they can get comfortable with the wedding photographer before the special day.

-Bridal portrait sessions also allow the photographer to get to know the bride-to-be, including the angles, poses, and style of photography work for her.
-This makes the photographer’s work much easier on the actual wedding day.
+Bridal portrait sessions also allow the photographer to get to know the bride-to-be, including the angles, poses, and style of

 More Time, Less Stress